be5invis/Iosevka/README.md

 		# Override default building widths
 		# When buildPlans.<plan name>.widths is absent, all widths would built and mapped to
 		# default values.
-		# IMPORTANT : Currently "shape" property only support 3, 5, and 7, while "menu" only
+		# IMPORTANT : Currently "shape" property only supports integers between 3 and 9 (inclusive), while
-		#             support 1, 2, 3, 4, 5, 6, 7, 8, 9.
+		#             "menu" only supports integers between 1 and 9 (inclusive).
 		#             If you decide to use custom widths you have to define all the widths you
 		#             plan to use otherwise they will not be built.

 		[buildPlans.iosevka-custom.widths.normal]
-		shape = 5          # Width of glyph shapes.
-		menu  = 5          # Width for the font's names.
-		css   = "normal"   # "font-stretch' property of webfont CSS.
+		shape = 5          # Width grade of glyph shapes.
+NOT actual character width. menu  = 5          # Width grade for the font's names.
+NOT actual character width. css   = "normal"   # "font-stretch' property of webfont CSS.

 		[buildPlans.iosevka-custom.widths.extended]